PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## The final deliverables

 If you are done with the use-cases, you can move on to documentation, ensure that you have saved and committed all your work to Github.
-Documentation is a very important part of the project, and you will need to ensure that you have a presentation, which clearly communicates your findings.
+Documentation is a very important part of the project, and you will need to ensure that you have a [presentation]() and [Jupyter Notebook](), which clearly communicates your your findings.
 Start to work on the Responsible AI use-cases as soon as possible.
-Do not wait until Week 8 to start with your presentation.
-You will need to work on the presentation in stages, and you will need to submit your final presentation in Week 8.
+Do not wait until Week 8 to start with your presentation or Jupyter Notebook.
+You will need to work on the presentation and Jupyter Notebook in stages.

 ## Plagiarism

 Please note that plagiarism is a serious offense.
 You are encouraged to use the internet to help you with your analyses, but you must ensure that you cite your sources.
 However, if your code, and/or accompanied explanation(s) (e.g.,inline-comments, texts in markdown block, etc.), exactly resembles the code, and/or explanation(s) of another student, you will be reported to the board of examiners.
 You are encouraged to discuss the use-case with your peers, but you must ensure that you write your own code, and provide your own explanation(s).
 If you are unsure about whether your code, and/or explanation(s) are similar to another student's code, and or explanation(s), please ask your mentor to review your code, and/or other writings.

 ***